 Our goal with the girls in our stewardship and with each other was unity, compassion, and friendship and through that, we created a place where we could go to feel the spirit and rejoice in sisterhood.

 It has been one of the most powerful experiences I have ever been a part of.

 Does that mean that all of us were best friends and hung out every weekend?
 Did every single one of us adore each other?
 Haha!
 The short answer is no, none of us are perfect.
 Because we are all imperfect, there will always be other imperfect women that we don’t mesh with or that push our buttons.
 That is life and that’s ok.
 But, just because we aren’t best friends doesn’t mean we can’t lift, support, empower, and love each other.
 We can want the best for another not because we “like” them, but simply because they are our sisters.
 Sometimes it takes effort, humility, and a good bite of the tongue but we can do it.

 When we do an amazing thing happens.

 I’m pretty sure I’ve shared this before, but I just keep coming back to this beautiful talk by Bonnie L. Oscarson, the General Young Womens President of The Church of Jesus Christ of Latter-day Saints.

 If you haven’t read this talk, I strongly encourage you to and if you already have, please give it another glance.

 As I thought hard about this, I thought back to something my sweet friend J.L. said once and a goal I made soon after.
-J.L told me that every morning when he woke up, he prayed to know who he could serve that day.
+J.L. told me that every morning when he woke up, he prayed to know who he could serve that day.
 His words have stuck with me all these years and I have tried to put his practice to work many times in my life.
 While thinking of his challenge to me, I realized that service can come in many forms.
-So as I have said my prayers each morning these past couple months, I have prayed to know who God would have me serve today and which of my sisters I can lift.
+So as I have said my prayers each morning these past couple of months, I have prayed to know who God would have me serve today and which of my sisters I can lift.